myles-parfeniuk/esp32_BNO08x/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Examples
+There are multiple examples available on the `examples` branch of this repo, but here is a quick intro.
 There are two ways data returned from the BNO08x can be accessed with this library:

 1. **Polling Method with** `data_available()` **Function**: